-I don’t do that many nasal reconstructions, or I don’t typically see "big, bad" defects.
+I don’t do very many nasal reconstructions, or I don’t typically see patients with "big, bad" defects like Dr. Menick does.
 Why do I need this book?

 "Dr. Menick’s new book will be the unimpeachable standard reference work...
 Surgeons who close facial defects from any cause will find it invaluable."

 The principles and techniques of analysis and tissue transfer are useful in all surgery, not just nasal reconstruction.
-This book covers both old and new techniques to deal with small and large defects to improve aesthetic and functional results.
+This book covers both old and new techniques to improve aesthetic and functional results.

-Similarly, a video or even a series of videos would also be too narrow as only a small sliver of the possibilities — both in terms of defects and treatments — could possibly be shown.
-I purposefully chose not to create a video because I felt doing so may undermine a surgeon's ability to fully learn the subject and apply those learnings to any and all defects.
+Similarly, a video or even a series of videos would be too narrow in scope.
+Only a small sliver of the possibilities — both in terms of defects and treatments — could possibly be shown.
+Dr. Menick purposefully chose not to create a video because he felt doing so may undermine a surgeon's ability to fully learn the subject and apply those learnings to any and all defects.